msalib/geo-rasterize/README.md

 ```

 Two lines cross at the center where you'll find `2`.
 Note that
-[LabelRasterizer] is not limited to integers; any copyable type that
+[Rasterizer] is not limited to integers; any copyable type that
 can be added will do.
-[LabelRasterizer] offers similar functionality
+[Rasterizer] offers similar functionality
 to [rasterio](https://rasterio.readthedocs.io/)'s
 [features.rasterize](https://rasterio.readthedocs.io/en/latest/api/rasterio.features.html#rasterio.features.rasterize)
 function.